claydsoncoelho/elt-framework/README.md

 ## Content

-# ### iac-ASQL-Server-Database.yml
+- ### iac-ASQL-Server-Database.yml
 GitHub Action to deploy Azure SQL Server and Azure SQL Server database (controlDB).
 The controlDB database is used to control ELT framework for metadata-driven orchestration.

-# ### iac-controlDB.yml
+- ### iac-controlDB.yml
 GitHub Action to deploy controlDB database objects (tables and Stored Procedures).
-The controlDB database is used to control ELT framework for metadata-driven orchestration.
+The controlDB database is used to control ELT metadata-driven orchestration.

 ## Setup